asystla/MFE-Python-Workshop---Fall-2020/README.md

-# MFE-Python-Workshop---Fall-2020
+# MFE Python Workshop Fall 2020

-Contains 4 modules for Python programming workshop
+Created this GitHub page for uploading material related to the MFE Python programming workshop (Fall 2020).